Our Mission Statement

 We also believe that reading is vital, not only for the development of pupils’ literacy and for further study, but also as one of life’s pleasures.
 As such, pupils in Years 7 and 8 have dedicated reading lessons.
 Pupils follow a pathway, depending on their needs: Enrichment, Free to Read, or Accelerated Reader.

 In addition to developing strong foundations, at Ripley we want our pupils to study a wide variety of subjects throughout Key Stage 3.
 It is important that they can experience a broad education and can learn where their talents lie.
-A key feature of our provision is that all subjects in Key Stage 3 at Ripley are taught as discrete subjects and by specialist teachers throughout both Years 7 and 8, enabling pupils to develop an excellent understanding of the key content of each subject.
+A key feature of our provision is that all subjects in Key Stage 3 at Ripley are taught as discrete subjects and by specialist teachers throughout Years 7, 8 and 9, enabling pupils to develop an excellent understanding of the key content of each subject.

 Pupils who struggle to cope with the full curriculum are able to study a differentiated timetable if they need it, to ensure they thrive and make progress in their learning.
 This is sometimes through a reduced curriculum to facilitate the mastery of basic literacy and numeracy skills.